ruitaiS/google_frontend/README.md

-<a href="https://ruitais.github.io/webpage/">This</a> is a recreation of the Google Search homepage that I made as part of the Odin Project's self-paced web-dev program.
+<a href="https://ruitais.github.io/webpage/">This is a recreation of the Google Search homepage</a> that I made as part of the Odin Project's self-paced web-dev program.

 I'm still pretty new at web design so I took a bit of a "when all you have is a hammer, everything looks like a nail" approach, relying really heavily on flexbox and padding to nudge everything into the right place.
 Hence there's some really weird padding numbers, and probably quite a bit of repeated code / other stylistic no-nos.